Accreditation in Languages for Business

-Frequently Asked Questions about the CLB (Certificate in Languages for Business)
+Frequently Asked Questions about the ALB (Accreditation in Languages for Business)

 How many guided/teaching hours overall would you recommend?

-The Certificate in Languages for Business carries 120 Guided Learning Hours
+The Accreditation in Languages for Business carries 120 Guided Learning Hours

 Per week how many hours would you recommend to deliver the course?It depends on the level of your learners but we recommend an absolute minimum of one hour, preferably 90 minutes and time spent on independent learning activities.

 What time commitment outside of the lesson will students need to make?This depends on the age group, previous knowledge and teaching time available.
 Independent student activities are available on line as well as downloadable worksheets.